Next Day Delivery on 1000s of products

 How do I know if a bit is compatible with my power tool?

-Check the shank type and size.
-Most bits have a 1/4 inch hex shank, which fits standard drill chucks and bit holders.
+Check the shank type (normally square or hex) and size.
+Most bits have a 1/4" hex shank, which fits many standard drill chucks and bit holders, although bit and shank sizes can range from 5/32" to 7/16".

 Can impact-rated bits be used with regular drills?